leangjia/blender_docs/manual/editors/3dview/controls/pivot_point/index.rst

 When rotating or scaling an object or group of vertices, edges, or faces, you may want to move the :term:`pivot point` to make it easier to manipulate an object.
-Using this selector in the header of any 3D View, you can change the location of the pivot point.
+Using this selector in the header of any 3D Viewport, you can change the location of the pivot point.

 .. figure:: /images/scene-layout_object_editing_transform_control_pivot-point_index_popover.png